pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 Summary
 -------
-To summarize VNFFGD is written in YAML and describes a VNFFG topology.
-It is composed of a Forwarding Path and a VNFFG.
-A full VNFFGD is shown below:
+To summarize NFYD is written in YAML and describes a NFY topology.
+It is composed of a Forwarding Path and a NFY.
+A full NFYD is shown below:

 ::

   tosca_definitions_version: tosca_simple_profile_for_nfv_1_0_0

-  description: Sample VNFFG template
+  description: Sample NFY template

   topology_template:
-    description: Sample VNFFG template
+    description: Sample NFY template

     node_templates: